-"Proposed by lo-fi recorder and pop auteur Emily Reo, the Clubhouse Split collects songs from four similarly active female musicians, enlisting Johanne Swanson, aka Yohuna; Rebecca Doerfer, aka Brown Bread; and Malee Bringardner, aka MoonLasso.
-Though each is animated by their own unique projects, the impetus for the Clubhouse Split came from a mostly independent discovery and appreciation of each other's music, the final gaps in familiarity being filled as each musician accepted in succession Reo's invitation to collaborate on a split cassette.
-Their music is elegant, elaborately realized, and fully apprehended - each has been towing their own line for years at the heart of an expanding "post-colonial" music economy (no stuffed-shirt labels for these ladies).
+Conceived by Emily Reo, the Clubhouse Split collects songs from four other kindred musicians, enlisting Johanne Swanson, aka Yohuna; Rebecca Doerfer, aka Brown Bread; and Malee Bringardner, aka MoonLasso.
+Though each is animated by their own unique projects, the inspiration for the split came from a mostly independent discovery and appreciation of each other's music.
+Each has a unique style and approach, but each of these tracks' orientations line-up somehow.

-In the spirit of good will and basic arithmetic, the Clubhouse split offers eight songs and four genuine exemplars for anyone cognizant.
-If you include the packaging designers, that total raises to six; much thanks to artist Kaley Dickinson and designer Liz Pavlovic for their contributions."
+So, n the spirit of good will and basic arithmetic, the Clubhouse split offers eight songs and four genuine exemplars.
+If you include the packaging designers, that total raises to six; much thanks to artist Kaley Dickinson and designer Liz Pavlovic for their contributions.

 Oh so nicely mentioned in Jordan Lee's 2013 Pitchfork Guest List,

 Featured in Impose Magazine's Best Cassettes of 2013 List,

 "Each artist on the tape brings a different approach to electronic pop: Yohuna’s contributions are moody and minimal, looping her vocals to sound like a choir of one.
 MoonLasso brings the most powerful, soul-inflicted vocals (her 'Vibrasonics' has the biggest hook on the split), whereas Brown Bread’s patchwork of sounds brings the most experimental moment on 'Sister'." -Stereogum